 Some conference papers represent the earliest publication of a piece of research.
 Some never appear in print.
 Those that do appear in print may appear in a book, in a special issue of a journal, in a regular issue of a journal, or in a journal which specializes in conference papers.
 Some are easy to locate, and some can only be obtained by contacting their authors.

-When you display the results of a UCSB Library catalog search, the books appear in reverse chronological order -- most recent first.
+When you display the results of a UC Library Search, the books appear in "relevance" order -- most closely matching your search terms first.
+Refine the results by Resource Type to limit to conference proceedings.
 If you know the date of a conference, this can make locating it easy.
-Journals appear in the list according to the date that the journal was first published.
-Some major journals thus have "publication dates" in the 1800s.
+Refine results by the publication date, allowing plus or minus one year.

 Keyword searching for conferences is weakest when you only have relatively common words in the name of the conference.
 For example, electronics or computing by themselves make poor keyword search terms since there are so many books by IEEE (Institute of Electrical and Electronics Engineers) and ACM (Association for Computing Machinery).
 Where your keywords are common, add the term congresses, which is always part of the Library of Congress Subject Heading for a book of conference proceedings.
 The terms proceedings or transactions may also be useful as limiters.
 Alternatively, you can use the Advanced Search feature, and limit your search by Format to "Conference".